Fear in Contemporary Society and its Consequences

-For anyone suffering from the global pandemic anxiety surrounding the new coronavirus, comes a long awaited exploration of one of the most powerful and primitive human emotions.
+For anyone suffering from global pandemic anxiety caused by the new coronavirus, comes an exploration of one of the most powerful and primitive human emotions.

 A history and culture of fear.
-Over the last five hundred years, life for the average human being has changed dramatically—plagues no longer wipe out entire families, and no longer do we empty our chamber pots into the street.
-But, progress in the West has shown that no matter how many dangers we neutralize, new ones emerge.
+Over the last five hundred years, life for the average human being has changed dramatically―plagues no longer routinely wipe out entire families, and we no longer empty our chamber pots into the street.
+But, progress has shown that no matter how many dangers we neutralize, new ones emerge.
 Why?
 Because our level of fear remains constant.

 Fear in contemporary society.
 For years, Dr. Frank Faranda studied a state of fearfulness in his patients―an evolutionary state that relentlessly drove them toward avoidance, alienation, hypercriticism, hyper-control, and eventually, depression and anxiety.
 He began to wonder what they were afraid of, and how embedded these fears might be in contemporary society.
 This book aims to break us free from what he found.